fxlin/p3-tee/docs/README.md

 * Porting libs to OPTEE:
   * [Guidelines](porting.md)
   * [Case study: the SOD lib](sod.md)
-* [Programming challenge](secure-vision.md): an assignment in which you will build a machine learning service inside TrustZone. *(cs6456 students: refer to Teams for assignment)*
+* [Programming challenge](secure-vision.md): an assignment in which you will build a machine learning service inside TrustZone. *(cs4414/6456 students: refer to formal assignment)*

 ## Assignment weights